lgbouma/eres21/content/faq.md

 * Habitability & biosignatures
 * Future missions & observatories.

+## How will talk slots be assigned from the pool of applicants?

+Talk slots will preferentially be given to emerging researchers, prioritizing more junior graduate students (years 1-2) before senior graduate students (years 3+) and postdocs.
+Preference will also be given to applicants from schools in the northeast area to preserve the founding intent of the ERES conference series.
+Students and researchers from all career stages and geographic location are encouraged to register for ERES and join in on conference activities and scientific discussions.

+## What are other local talk opportunities?

+Those interested in giving a talk at any of the ERES host institutions--Cornell, Penn State, Princeton, Yale--are invited to coordinate with the organizers of institution-specific talk opportunities.

+Cornell hosts a weekly Planetary Lunch Seminary Series (PLunch), an informal seminar series presented to faculty members, research associates, graduate students, and undergraduate students from various academic departments.
+For further information, please email Ngoc Truong (tnt45@cornell.edu).

+The Penn State Center for Exoplanets & Habitable Worlds (CEHW) hosts a [weekly lunch](https://exoplanets.psu.edu/events-page/seminars/) seminar that invites outside speakers to present.
+Please contact Dan Stevens (danstevens@psu.edu) for more information.

+Princeton hosts an [exoplanet meeting](https://web.astro.princeton.edu/events/seminars/extrasolar-planets) every Monday at noon that invites outside speakers to present.
+Please contact Josh Winn (jnwinn@princeton.edu) for more information.
+A separate speaking opportunity at Princeton is “[Thunch](https://web.astro.princeton.edu/Thunch)”.
+Please contact Roberto Tejada Arevalo (arevalo@princeton.edu) for further information.

+Yale hosts a weekly Exoplanets and Stars Seminar that invites outside speakers to present to graduate students, postdocs, and faculty; please contact Malena Rice (malena.rice@yale.edu) for more information.

 ## How many people are you expecting?
 Previous ERES meetings have hosted 80-150 people.
 This one is online, which makes accommodating more people easier.
 We'll see what happens!